 On October 26th, it was, of course, I who was privileged to meet with Robert, and his colleague David.
 It was great to meet them, after so many phone calls, e-mails and even, thanks to Joyce Riley, appearing on the radio together, in June.

-We spent most of the time talking about the amazing impact that Serrapeptase continues to have for me.
+We spent most of the time talking about the incredible impact that Serrapeptase continues to have for me.
 Although the ‘changes’ in my health were less dramatic, the improvement continued to build steadily.

 November: Although I had been taking Curcumin regularly for some time, it was not until the middle of November that I began, literally, to ‘see’ an improvement in my health, which could be linked directly to it.
 Since my general health had remained good, I had been quite happy to continue taking Curcumin, on the understanding that it was supporting my health, rather than making a dramatic difference to it.

 I noticed a small, but significant, improvement in my sight.
-I was able to read more easily and to follow smaller print sizes than I used to.
-This may seem a very small improvement.
+I was able to read more efficiently and to follow smaller print sizes than I used to.
+This may seem a minimal improvement.
 I was convinced, however, that it was a change, which showed potential.
 The reason for my optimism is not the change of the print size I can read, but the fact it has happened at all.
-I have always understood that although my eyesight would fluctuate within its usual range, it would not improve beyond its usual best point.
+I have always understood that although my eyesight would fluctuate within its usual range, it would not improve beyond its typical best point.

 I used the Amsler Grid because it gives a constant, against which I can measure my sight and not because of Macular Degeneration which, thankfully, I do not have.